 This article is in the category Safety and Maintenance Tips and created by Ultimate Fireplace Team

-Can electronics be placed on a gas fireplace mantel?
-Discover the safety concerns and best…
+Can you cover up a gas fireplace grill?
+Discover the options, safety concerns, and design…